Ideas in and around BEY

 Local events and spaces with less red tape

 I want to work with BIAs, local organizers, and successful groups like the East Lynn Park Farmers' Market to make it easier to create recurring, low-impact community events.
-The City should actively empower neighbours, to bring people together.
-Additionally working towards simplifying and reducing the cost for small businesses who participate in CafeTO and similar programs helps both local business and residents.
+The City should actively empower neighbours to bring people together.
+I also support simplifying and reducing costs for small businesses who participate in CafeTO and similar programs, which helps both local business and residents.

 Pedestrianized streets

 Some areas of our ward have strong potential for partial or seasonal pedestrianization, creating lively destinations that support local business.
 Events like the Beaches Artisan Market could expand and draw more participants by using street space when appropriate.
-But this is also appropriate in many spaces downtown and I would continue to advocate for the idea.
+This approach also makes sense in many downtown areas, and I would continue to advocate for the idea.

 Environment and Climate Resilience

 Protecting our environment is essential for mitigating and adapting to climate change and for creating a more livable city.
-This process has multiple co-benefits like beautification of spaces, economic opportunities, air and water quality improvements, improved health, and reduced ongoing costs.
+This work has multiple benefits including beautification of spaces, economic opportunities, cleaner air and water, improved health, and reduced ongoing costs.

 More trees for a stronger urban canopy

-Expanding the tree canopy, especially where it is thinnest, helps combat the Heat Island Effect.
-I want to promote and expand the Urban Forestry Grants, Incentives Program to subsidize tree planting on private property and explore tax incentives for planting appropriate trees in canopy-deficient areas.
+Expanding the tree canopy, especially where it's thinnest, helps combat the Heat Island Effect.
+I want to promote and expand the Urban Forestry Grants and Incentives Program to subsidize tree planting on private property, and explore tax incentives for planting appropriate trees in canopy-deficient areas.

 Raising green building standards